 Diversity, equity, and inclusion are core values of the University of California, Davis.
 Our excellence in research, teaching, and service can best be fully realized by faculty who share our commitment to these values, which are included in our recently developed Diversity and Inclusion Strategic Vision, our strategic plan: “To Boldly Go,” our Principles of Community, the Office of Academic Affairs Mission Statement, and the UC Board of Regents Policy 4400: Policy on University of California Diversity Statement.

 UC Davis is a smoke- and tobacco-free campus effective January 1, 2014.
 Smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e-cigarettes) are strictly prohibited on any property owned or leased by UC Davis -- indoors and outdoors, including parking lots and residential space.

 We are an Affirmative Action/Equal Opportunity employer, and particularly encourage applications from members of historically underrepresented racial/ethnic groups, women, individuals with disabilities, veterans, LGBTQ community members, and others who demonstrate the ability to help us achieve our vision of a diverse and inclusive community.
-The complete University of California nondiscrimination and affirmative action, policy see https://policy.ucop.edu/doc/4000376/DiscHarassAffirmAction.
+For the complete University of California nondiscrimination and affirmative action, policy see https://policy.ucop.edu/doc/4000376/DiscHarassAffirmAction.
 If you need an accommodation due to a disability, please contact the recruiting school.